|

 about climate change have prompted the Ontario Ministry of Natural

 Resources to initiate this new study of Ontario's tundra.
-In her
+In this

-presentation, Jean will show breeding shorebirds and specialty birds
+presentation, you will see breeding shorebirds and specialty birds

 of the Hudson Bay coast, as well as mammals, tundra wildflowers at